azumafuji/huboard-label-tools/README.md

 The script will prompt you for a repository and your git credentials.
 If you don't have access to the repository or don't have authorization to make the changes, the script will fail.

 ##cleanup-link-colors.py
-This script will update the color of all the 'Link <==> ...' labels used by Hubaord to link repositories together.
+This script will update the color of all the 'Link <==> ...' labels used by Huboard to link repositories together.
 The script will cycle through a set of colors defined in the script and apply them to the link labels.
-The intent to make the link lables distinguishable in the Huboard but not so obtrusive that they would be visually distracting.
+The intent is to make the link lables distinguishable in the Huboard but not so obtrusive that they would be visually distracting.

 ###Usage